 • rapid heartbeat and breathing.

-If these symptoms are present, then temperature measurement is compulsory procedure and it must be carried out even before the pet is examined by a veterinarian.
+If such symptoms are present, then measuring the temperature is mandatory procedure and it must be carried out even before the pet is examined by a veterinarian.

 The reason for the change in indicators may be inflammatory process, various infections.
-Elevated temperature body in dogs is observed with, heat stroke, piroplasmosis.
+Fever bodies in dogs is observed when, heatstroke, piroplasmosis.

-The temperature drops if the pet has parvovirus and other ailments.
+The temperature decreases if the pet has parvovirus and other ailments.

 How is temperature measured in dogs?